 Rönnskär has also processed waste steel mill dust since the 1980s to annually produce around 33,000 metric tons of zinc clinker, which accounts for 10 –15% of Rönnskär’s total production.
 In total, the smelter produces some 225,000 metric tons of copper, 500 metric tons of silver and 14 metric tons of gold every year.

 Boliden’s Bergsöe smelter in southern Sweden has been recycling used lead-acid car batteries since 1942, and currently recovers lead from 4 million batteries each year.
 The recycled lead is mainly sold to European battery manufacturers where it is used to produce both industrial and automotive batteries.

-During 2019, a separation plant was installed at Bergsöe to recycle plastic battery casing, which is sold to industrial customers.
-The investment will avoid annuall emissions of around 10,000 metric tons CO₂ and has improved both safety and quality at Bergsöe.
+2020 was the first full year of operation for Boliden’s separation plant at Bergsöe to recycle plastic battery casing that is sold to industrial customers.
+The investment avoids annual emissions of around 10,000 metric tons CO₂ and has improved both safety and quality at Bergsöe.

 Secondary feed material recycling at Odda

 Around 20–25% of the Boliden’s Odda smelter’s total zinc production is produced from secondary sources.